OB-lab/James_et_al._2021-MBE/README.md

 mawk '$2 == "D00"' all_inds_pops.txt > D00_keep && mawk '$2 == "D01"' all_inds_pops_mac1.txt > D01_keep && mawk '$2 == "D02"' all_inds_pops_mac1.txt > D02_keep
 ```

-For each of the 23 populations we used VCFtools to calculate the proportion missing data per variant site.
-The below lines of code are and example for three populations.
+For each of the 23 populations we used VCFtools to calculate the proportion of missing data per variant site.
+The below lines of code are an example for three populations.
 They produce output files called *D00.lmiss*, *D01.lmiss* and *D02.lmiss*, the 6th column containing the proportion of missing data for each site.

 ```
 vcftools --vcf all_joint_FB.Q30mac1dp3irMaxDP100MinDP10.recode.vcf --keep D00_keep --missing-site --out D00